Ex-NJ Cop Sues Chief Just After Nephew Charged In Double Murder

 "No, Matt I am gay; I am sorry for sending you those messages I was in a weird and desperate place," Sandelli allegedly said.

-The lawsuit states that as a result of that complaint, Sandelli received only a short suspension, which O’Holla said left him demoralized.
+As a result of that complaint, Sandelli received only a short suspension, which O’Holla said in the lawsuit left him demoralized.
 According to the lawsuit, O’Holla feared Sandelli’s position still allowed him access to sensitive police databases despite the disciplinary action.

 The lawsuit says that Battiloro later called the Vespa complaint “retaliation” between Sandelli and O’Holla.
 According to the filing, O’Holla disputed that claim, saying Battiloro’s statement showed he knew Sandelli was retaliating and that he not only allowed it but aided and abetted it.

-According to the lawsuit, in April O’Holla became the subject of an internal affairs investigation after he conducted a welfare check where a resident he thought was deceased was later found alive and taken to a hospital.
-The lawsuit says the resident died two weeks later, and O’Holla was placed on modified duty — something he claimed had never happened to another officer.
+In April, O’Holla became the subject of an internal affairs investigation after he conducted a welfare check where a resident he thought was deceased was later found alive and taken to a hospital, according to the hospital.
+The resident died two weeks later, and O’Holla was placed on modified duty, something he claimed had never happened to another officer, according to the suit.

-The lawsuit states that while on modified duty, O’Holla was confined to police headquarters and not permitted to leave, even for breaks — an order he says came from Battiloro.
-The lawsuit further alleges that Battiloro banned him from working side jobs, which cost him income.
+The lawsuit states that while on modified duty, O’Holla was confined to police headquarters and not permitted to leave, even for breaks, an order he says came from Battiloro.
+Battiloro even banned him from working side jobs, which cost him income, the suit alleges.

-According to the lawsuit, following the internal affairs probe, Battiloro sought to suspend or terminate O’Holla for six months, accusing him of showing “an egregious lapse of judgment” and “indifference to human life.”
-The lawsuit says O’Holla resigned, believing termination was inevitable and viewing the disciplinary action as continued retaliation for his sexual harassment complaint.
+Following the internal affairs probe, Battiloro sought to suspend O'Holla for six months or terminate him, accusing him of showing “an egregious lapse of judgment” and “indifference to human life.”
+O’Holla resigned, believing termination was inevitable and viewing the disciplinary action as continued retaliation for his sexual harassment complaint, the lawsuit alleges.

-The lawsuit concludes that after O’Holla’s resignation, Battiloro attempted to sabotage a potential job opportunity with the Union County Prosecutor’s Office — an act O’Holla describes in the suit as further retaliation.
+After O’Holla’s resignation, Battiloro attempted to sabotage a potential job opportunity with the Union County Prosecutor’s Office, an act O’Holla describes in the suit as further retaliation.

 O'Holla's lawsuit comes a few days after Battiloro's 17-year-old nephew was arrested and charged with the murders of two teenage girls in Cranford, running them down with his vehicle.
 The 17-year-old was reportedly stalking and harassing one of the girls he murdered.